Fort Wayne Zoo

-The Fort Wayne Children's Zoo is a zoo in Fort Wayne, Indiana, United States.
+The Fort Wayne Zoo is a zoo in Fort Wayne, Indiana, United States.
 Since opening in 1965, the 1,000-animal zoo has been located on 40 acre in Fort Wayne's Franke Park.
-The Fort Wayne Children’s Zoo is operated by the non-profit Fort Wayne Zoological Society under a cooperative agreement with the Fort Wayne Parks and Recreation Department.
+The Fort Wayne Zoo is operated by the non-profit Fort Wayne Zoological Society under a cooperative agreement with the Fort Wayne Parks and Recreation Department.
 The zoo receives no tax funding for operations and operates solely on earned revenue and donations.

+The zoo, originally named the Franke Park Zoo became the Fort Wayne Children's Zoo upon opening in 1965.
+Beginning January 1, 2025, the zoo become known as the Fort Wayne Zoo.

+The Zoo's Mission: Connecting Kids and Animals, Strengthening Families and Inspiring People to Care.

 The zoo continuously ranks among the top zoos in the U.S. In 2015, TripAdvisor named it the seventh best zoo in the nation.

 History

-The FWCZ can trace its origins to 1952 when 54 acre were added to Franke Park in Fort Wayne, Indiana, to establish a nature preserve.
+The zoo can trace its origins to 1952 when 54 acre were added to Franke Park in Fort Wayne, Indiana, to establish a nature preserve.
 Local popularity of the preserve led to Fort Wayne officials deciding to build a full-fledged zoo by 1962.
 The zoo's mission was to educate children about animals.

 On July 3, 1965, the new Fort Wayne Children's Zoo opened on 5.5 acre with 18 animal exhibits.
 Earl Wells was the original Zoo Director.
 In 1976, a major expansion of the zoo was the African Veldt attraction, where savanna animals grazed in open fields east of the Central Zoo.
 In 1987, the Australian Adventure premiered, showcasing animals from the Outback.
 A domed Indonesian Rain Forest exhibit opened in 1994, with Orangutan Valley opening a year later, and Tiger Forest in 1996.

-On May 18, 2004, 7.5-year-old "Coolah", the last remaining Tasmanian devil to live outside of Australia, died from complications of inoperable cancer.
-Coolah had drawn international attention to the zoo once Australia banned the export of Tasmanian devils after the species became endangered.
-Over the years, the zoo was home to 12 Tasmanian devils, the most of any zoo in the U.S.